isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 dive into the <a href="https://biblioasia.nlb.gov.sg/vol-19/issue-3/oct-dec-2023/acehnese-chinese-gold-coins/" rel="noopener noreferrer nofollow" target="_blank">mystery of two ancient gold coins</a> that were discovered in Singapore in the middle of the 19th century, and that later went missing.
-With me today is Foo Shu Tieng, a librarian of the National Library, who is also an archeologist.
+With me today is Foo Shu Tieng, a librarian of the National Library, who is also an archaeologist.
 She’s written about these coins in BiblioAsia.
 And she’s going to help us to get to the bottom of this mystery.
 Welcome back to BiblioAsio+, Shu.
 How are you?</p>
 <p></p>